avosnakis/simple-search/README.md

 For example, if there are two files `users.json` and `websites.json`, it can be configured like:

 ```
+{
+    "idField": "_id",
     "foreignKeys": {
         "users": "user_id",
         "websites": "website_id"
     }
+}
 ```

-When searching in the `users` file, the results from the search will be used to search other files for any documents that have the field `user_id` and, if any of those documents' `user_id` matches any IDs in the result set, those documents will be displayed too as related results.
+When searching in the `users` file, the results from the search will be used to search other files for any documents that have the field `user_id` and, if any of those documents' `user_id` matches any of the `_id` field in the result set, those documents will be displayed too as related results.

 The same applies for when searching in the `websites` file; any documents with a matching `website_id` will be returned as a related result.